Xenoblade Chronicles (video game): Release

-In the months following these activities, Nintendo of America officially stated that there were no current plans to release the three asked-for games in North America, despite acknowledging the great demand for the titles.
+In the months following these activities, Nintendo of America officially stated that there were no current plans to release the three games in North America, despite acknowledging the great demand for the titles.
 Rumors eventually emerged that the title would see a North American release when it was listed on the website of gaming retailer GameStop.
 Soon after this, Nintendo officially announced that the game would be released in the region.
 In a 2013 interview, Nintendo of America president Reggie Fils-Aimé revealed that Nintendo were considering an American release for Xenoblade Chronicles while Operation Rainfall was active, and that while the campaign did not factor into their decision, they were aware of it and took it into account while deciding whether the release would make a profitable release.
 Xenoblade Chronicles eventually released in North America on 6 April 2012.
-It was released in North America as an exclusive to Nintendo's American store, and GameStop's website and stores.
-The eShop version released for North America from 28 April 2016.
+It was released in North America as an exclusive to Nintendo's American online store, and GameStop's website and stores.
+The eShop version released for North America on 28 April 2016.